ArchitCodes1204/todo-list/README.md

-# React Todo List Application

-A modern and interactive Todo List application built with React.js.
-This application allows users to manage their tasks with features like adding, completing, and deleting tasks, as well as filtering tasks by their status.
+# College Q&A Platform

+A modern React-based Q&A platform designed for college students to ask and answer academic and campus-related questions.

 ## Features

-- 📝 Add new tasks
+- 📝 Ask and answer questions
-- ✅ Mark tasks as complete/incomplete
-- 🗑️ Delete tasks
+- 🏷️ Tag-based categorization
+- 👍 Upvote questions and answers
-- 🔍 Filter tasks (All, Active, Completed)
+- 🔍 Filter questions (All, Answered, Unanswered)
-- 📅 Task creation date display
+- 📅 Question metadata tracking
-- 🧹 Clear completed tasks
-- 📊 Task count display
 - 💾 Local storage persistence
 - 🎨 Modern and responsive design